intelligent-environments-lab/bleed-orange-measure-purple/README.md

-# bleed-orange-measure-purple
+# Bleed Orange Measure Purple
-Data and Analysis related to the Bleed Orange, Measure Purple low-cost sensor project on UT's campus
+The Bleed Orange Measure Project is aimed to learn more about the particulate matter sources, fate, and transport across UT's campus using a low-cost sensor network.